 A Writer’s Critical Challenge

 Stories that deliver meaningful life lessons resonate with audiences.
-But this requires finesse because your readers sense whether a character’s emotions and behaviors portray realistic reactions to plot events.
+But this requires finesse because your readers will sense whether a character’s emotions and behaviors portray realistic reactions to plot events.

 Scan unfavorable book reviews and you’ll often find critical comments because the stories lacked realistic emotions and behaviors.
 So how can you create realistic reactions, the kind that make characters leap off the pages and satisfy the expectations of audiences?